Oil slips on worries Qatar rift could undermine OPEC cuts

 Rising U.S. production is also putting pressure on oil.

-U.S. crude output has jumped more than 10 per cent since mid-2016 to 9.34 million bpd, industry figures show.

-“The relentless increase in U.S. oil production appears to have the market worried that the OPEC cuts will be completely nullified by the increased U.S. production,” said William O’Loughlin, analyst at Rivkin Securities.Report Typo/Error
+U.S. crude output has jumped more than 10 per cent since mid-2016 to 9.34 million bpd, industry figures show. <C-OUT-T-EIA> “The relentless increase in U.S. oil production appears to have the market worried that the OPEC cuts will be completely nullified by the increased U.S. production,” said William O’Loughlin, analyst at Rivkin Securities.Report Typo/Error